Marshy Point Nature Center, a Baltimore County Department of Recreation and Parks facility, opened in the Spring of

 The Marshy Point Nature Center Council is a volunteer organization that works with the Department of Recreation and Parks to support the work of the Nature Center and the mission of environmental education.
 The Nature Council hosts monthly audiovisual presentations by natural resource professionals and noted naturalists.
 Other programs include water-oriented summer camps for a variety of ages, Monday Pre-K drop-ins, bird walks, canoeing, boat trips, and many other seasonal programs.
-Special events include the Popsicle Plunge and annual Spring and Fall Festivals.
+Special events include the annual Spring and Fall Festivals.